 Hormone replacement therapy : This type of medicine women take during menopause to control their hormones can also set off headaches.
 An estrogen patch is less likely to make headaches worse than other types of estrogen, because it gives you a low, steady dose of the hormone.

 Menopause: Once you stop having periods for good, you’ll probably have fewer migraines.
 If you’re on estrogen replacement therapy and your headaches get worse, your doctor may lower the dose, advise you to stop taking it, or change to a different type.
-An estrogen patch is often the best option.
+An estrogen patch may be a better option if you and your doctor decide that estrogen replacement is right for you..
 It keeps your estrogen level steady, so a menstrual migraine is less likely to happen.
 Some women notice that while migraines get better, tension headaches get worse during this time.

 Menstruation: Does it seem like you always get migraines right around your period?
 You’re not imagining that the two are linked.
 About 60% of women with migraine get a type of headache called menstrual migraines.
 Right before your period, the amount of estrogen and progesterone, two female hormones, in your body drops.
 This drastic change can trigger throbbing headaches.

 Perimenopause: In the years before menopause, estrogen levels go on a roller-coaster ride.
 Many women get both tension headaches, which result from stress, and migraines during this time.

 Pregnancy: During the first trimester, estrogen levels rise quickly, then level out.
 Because of this, many women notice that their migraines get better or go away after their third month of pregnancy.
 If you still get headaches, don’t take any drugs.
 Many migraine medicines are bad for your baby.
 An over-the-counter pain reliever like acetaminophen should be safe, but check with your doctor before you take it.

 A menstrual migraine is much like a regular migraine.
 You may notice:

 - Aura before the headache (not everyone gets this)